Muokkaa

 Protected mode requires any plug-in that's loaded into the LSA to be digitally signed with a Microsoft signature.
 Any plug-ins that are unsigned or aren't signed with a Microsoft signature fail to load in LSA.
 Examples of plug-ins are smart card drivers, cryptographic plug-ins, and password filters.

-• LSA plug-ins that are drivers, such as smart card drivers, need to be signed by using the WHQL Certification.
-For more information, see WHQL Release Signature.
+• LSA plug-ins that are drivers, such as smart card drivers, need to be signed by using Windows Hardware Quality Labs (WHQL) certification.
+For more information, see WHQL release signature.

 Adherence to Microsoft Security Development Lifecycle (SDL) process guidance